 Navigating the transition

 If you’ve made a significant change recently or are considering doing so, it’s helpful to keep in mind this difference between the outer change and the inner transition and adjustment you go through so you are better able to anticipate, understand and navigate the transition period more smoothly and easily.

 The process of transition is an exciting time of transformation, growth, new beginnings and new adventures.
 But knowing that it takes time and that some level of uncertainty and questioning is a normal and expected part of the process, can ease some of the potential angst and second guessing along the way and allow you to move to your new world more easily and happily.

-For tips on how to navigate any major change more easily, look out for my next blog on this topic or subscribe to my mailing list (to receive my blogs as I write them).
+For tips on how to navigate any major change more easily, go to my blog ‘3 tips for making a significant change: How to have a smooth transition’ or or subscribe to my mailing list (to receive my blogs as I write them).